William & Mary Shotokan Karate Club

 Shotokan Karate Club

-This website is updated regularly (Fall 2013).
+This website is updated regularly (Spring 2014).
 Also see our Facebook Page!

-The William and Mary Shotokan Karate Club is dedicated to teaching the principles of the true martial artist spirit to members of the William and Mary community.
-We welcome all interested students, faculty and staff at William and Mary to attend our trainings.
+The William & Mary Shotokan Karate Club is dedicated to teaching the principles of the true martial artist spirit to members of the William & Mary community.
+We welcome all interested students, faculty and staff at William & Mary to attend our trainings.